 Manual ways of working and the associated risks

-First on the list of needs is to get rid of the manual workarounds they face during their daily tasks.
-Time consuming and risky, these workarounds are a real vulnerability to the effectiveness of your treasury operation.
-They involve members of your team rekeying data from one system or place to another.
-Whatever the error rate for rekeyed data is, it is more than you can afford.
+First on the list of needs is to eliminate the manual workarounds they face during their daily tasks.
+Time consuming and risky, these workarounds present a real vulnerability to the effectiveness of your treasury operation.
+They involve members of your team re-keying data from one system or place to another.
+Whatever the error rate for re-keyed data is, it is more than you can afford.